GeanoFeeFoundry/GeanoFeeFoundry/README.md

 ---

-## 🧪 Research & "Outside the Box" Development
-I am currently investigating ways to challenge the inherent limitations of the FoundryVTT engine.
-My goal is to re-evaluate core engine constraints to enable experiences that were previously considered impossible in the FoundryVTT environment.

----

 ## 📈 Status & Roadmap
 * **Official Status:** Core modules are listed and available in the FoundryVTT setup menu.
 * **Current Focus:** Building an automization module for a community system and updating all my previous modules for Foundry V14.